ethereum/consensus-specs/sync/optimistic.md

 ## Validator assignments

-An entirely optimistically synced node is *not* a full node.
+An optimistic node is *not* a full node.
 It is unable to produce blocks, since an execution engine cannot produce a payload upon an unknown parent.
 It cannot faithfully attest to the head block of the chain, since it has not fully verified that block.

 ### Block Production

-A optimistic validator MUST NOT produce a block (i.e., sign across the `DOMAIN_BEACON_PROPOSER` domain), unless one of the following exceptions are
+A optimistic validator MUST NOT produce a block (i.e., sign across the `DOMAIN_BEACON_PROPOSER` domain).
-met:

-#### Block Production Exception 1.

-If the justified block is fully verified (i.e., `not is_optimistic(justified_block)`, the validator MAY produce a block upon `latest_valid_ancestor(head)`.

 ### Attesting